anki-geo/ultimate-geography/README.md

 - **Adding your own cards and media files**

-  Go wild. 🌊 Upgrading will not affect any new cards you create, or any new media files you add.
+  Go wild. 🌊 Upgrading will not affect any new cards you create, or any new media files you add to the newly added cards.

   If a duplicated deck is [created on import](#first-upgrade-after-apkg-import), your own cards will stay in their original deck.